BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

    width = 800
    height = 400
 %}

+#### Pros
+- Removes private key from online devices
+- Can provide very high security if used correctly

+#### Cons
+- Purchase of specialized hardware required
+- Requires further effort and knowledge to setup correctly
+- Still requires a good sovereign backup for redundancy

 ## How it works
 The external device can generate and store a keypair offline, the private key has thus never been known outside the device.
 A softare wallet can connect to the signing device and act as an interface, or handle transactiosn airgapped from the device.